 Bringing Home a Crocodile

-Just to clarify here, the crocodile in question was at least 10-15 feet long!
+The crocodile in question was at least 10-15 feet long!
 Most people at this point would have run as fast as possible in the opposite direction—but Chito isn’t most people.
 Instead, he moved closer to investigate the situation, soon realizing that the crocodile had been shot through his left eye (apparently by a cattle farmer, as crocodiles often hunt cows).

 Caring for “Pocho” the Crocodile